AdventureProject/-DEPRECATED-AdventurePhotoFrameRaspbian/README.md

 3) Put all the hardware together and boot with keyboard and mouse hooked up

-4) Boot, connect to WiFi
+4) Connect to WiFi

-5) Change pi password
+5) Change the user password for pi

 	passwd